 So-called “soft skills” are often viewed as less vital and less challenging to acquire than “hard skills” like crunching data and engineering software.
 While hard skills are important, social-impact work hangs on relationships—which means soft skills are often the secret sauce to getting things done.

 Maybe you already know why emotional intelligence matters.
-But how do you build yours?
+But how do you improve emotional intelligence?
 Here are some tactics you can employ in the workplace.

 Manage negative emotions